EdinburghNLP/spot-data/README.md

 # SPOT: Sentiment Polarity Annotations Dataset

-The SPOT dataset contains 197 reviews originating from the Yelp'13 [1] and IMDB [2] collections, annotated with discrete segment-level polarity labels (positive/neutral/negative).
+The SPOT dataset contains 197 reviews originating from the Yelp'13 and IMDB collections ([1][2]), annotated with segment-level polarity labels (positive/neutral/negative).
 Annotations have been gathered on 2 levels of granulatiry:

  - Sentences